-Empathetic people have the ability to put themselves in another person’s shoes.
-They see things from the other person’s point of view.
+Empathetic people have the ability to put themselves in other people’s shoes.
+In other words, they can see things from other people’s point of view.

-Empathy is a useful social tool for the environment we live in.
-With empathy, we can connect more deeply with the people around us.
+Empathy is a useful social tool for the environment you live in.
+With empathy, you can connect more deeply with the people around you.

-In this article, we will share with you the main characteristics of empathetic people:
+In this article, we’re going to tell you the main characteristics of empathetic people:

 1. They truly listen to what other people are saying

-The majority of us don’t usually give our full attention.
-The normal thing to do is to listen so you can say something back or debate an issue.
-The problem with this is that the connections we create with others aren’t really that strong.
+Most of us don’t usually give our full attention.
+The normal thing is to listen so you can say something back or debate an issue.
+The problem with this is that the connections you create with other people aren’t as strong.

-It’s easy to realize that they’re paying attention to what you’re saying.
+Empathetic people will even reply to what you say with body language, using their whole body.
+It’s easy to figure out that they’re paying attention to what you’re saying.
 They show it with their gestures, energy, and posture.

 2. Empathetic people value curiosity

-Empathetic people don’t believe this world view.
-They get carried away by the curiosity they feel for the customs, experiences, and any knowledge the other person has.
+Empathetic people don’t believe that.
+They get carried away by their curiosity about another person’s habits, experiences, and knowledge.

 So, the next time you talk with someone, ask them about their interests, dreams, and goals.
-This exercise will help you develop empathy.
-It will also make you see reality from the other person’s point of view.
+This is a great exercise to develop empathy.
+It will also make you see reality from their point of view for a moment.

 3. They put their opinions to the test

-They understand that there isn’t just one answer to everything and understand that everyone has their own motives.
-They aren’t interested in being right all the time.
-Instead, they prefer to debate and exchange ideas.
+They understand that there isn’t just one answer to everything, and that everyone has their own motives.
+They aren’t interested in being right all the time, they prefer to debate and exchange ideas.

-At the end of this process, it isn’t odd for them to change their opinions or adopt some of yours.
-But, don’t get us wrong, they don’t do this to make you like them.
+At the end of this process, it isn’t unusual for them to change their opinions or adopt some of yours.
+But don’t misunderstand, they don’t do it to make you like them.